 3 Ways To Reduce Your MRI Costs

 - Singaporean patients may visit a polyclinic for a referral to a restructured hospital.
-If the doctor in the restructured hospital agrees to order an MRI, the government subsidy given will significantly reduce the cost involved.
+If the doctor in the restructured hospital agrees to order an MRI for your back, the government subsidy given will significantly reduce the cost involved.

-- Many insurance plans will cover the costs of your MRIs.
-Company health insurance plans, personal accident insurance plans, and even integrated shield plans that many Singaporeans have bought using their medisave will cover the costs of an MRI scan.
+- Many insurance plans will cover the costs of your back MRIs.
+Company health insurance plans, personal accident insurance plans, and even integrated shield plans that many Singaporeans have bought using their medisave can cover the costs of an MRI scan.

 - Medisave is also an option to help people pay for their MRI scans.
-Depending on your medical condition, it it possible to use up to $300 or $600 of medisave for your MRI scans.
+Depending on your medical condition, it is possible to claim up to $300 or $600 of medisave for your MRI scans.